Policy 532 - Use of Peace Officers and Crisis Teams to Remove Students with IEPs from School Grounds

 G. Reporting to the Minnesota Department of Education (MDE)

 Annually, stakeholders may recommend, as necessary, to the Commissioner of MDE (Commissioner) specific and measurable implementation and outcome goals for reducing the use of restrictive procedures.
-The Commissioner must submit to the Legislature a report on district's’ progress in reducing the use of restrictive procedures that recommends how to further reduced these procedures and eliminate the use of prone restraints.
-By June 30 of each year, districts must report summary data on the use of restrictive procedures to the MDE, in a form and manner determined by the Commissioner.
-The summary data must include information about the use of restrictive procedures, including the use of reasonable force by school personnel that is consistent with the definition of physical holding or seclusion of a child with a disability.
+The Commissioner must submit to the Legislature a report on district's’ progress in reducing the use of restrictive procedures that recommends how to further reduced these procedures and eliminate the use of seclusion.
+By January 15, April 15, July 15, and October 15 of each year, districts must report in a form and manner determined by the Commissioner about individual students who have been secluded.
+By July 15 each year, district must report summary data.
+The summary data must include information on the use of restrictive procedures for the prior school year, July 1 through June 30, including the use of reasonable force by school personnel that is consistent with the definition of physical holding or seclusion of a child with a disability.

 - Minn.
 Stat.
 Ch.
 13 (Minnesota Government Data Practices Act)